openshift/openshift-pep/openshift-pep-NNN.md

 Epic: [Origin v3 Installation Wizard](https://trello.com/c/H01J2eo4/30-origin-v3-installation-wizard-design)

 ## Abstract
-This document describes an improved installation system for OpenShift Origin.
-The proposed system will use a CLI-based wizard and Puppet scripts to deploy OpenShift onto one or more hosts.
-The all-in-one VM that is currently used to deliver an all-in-one OpenShift Origin instance will be enhanced to configure itself, via the wizard and scripts, to selectively serve different roles (broker, node, etc.) in a multi-instance deployment.
+This document describes an improved installation system for OpenShift.
+The proposed system will use a CLI-based installer and [Workflow](#installer-workflows) model to deploy OpenShift onto one or more hosts.
+As an example of this, one Workflow will target the the VM that is currently used to deliver an all-in-one OpenShift Origin instance.
+This Workflow will enable the Origin VM to selectively serve one role (Broker, Node, or Message Queue Server) in a multi-instance deployment.

 ## Motivation
 This PEP is the continuation of an effort that began with a [call to the OpenShift Origin Community](https://www.openshift.com/blogs/help-us-fix-the-openshift-origin-unboxing-experience) to help improve the system's installation process.
 Around one hundred community members [participated in a survey](https://www.openshift.com/blogs/survey-results-the-openshift-origin-unboxing-experience) to help us understand what their most important use cases were, and which installation tools would be most valuable to them.
-Based on the survey results, it seems clear that the all-in-one virtual machine where OpenShift Origin is _showcased_ can also become a platform from which Origin can be _deployed_.
+Based on the survey results, it seems clear that users need more general deployment capabilities beyond the all-in-one virtual machine where OpenShift Origin is showcased.

-Another major motivation for this work is that anything that is done in to improve the OpenShift Origin installation experience can be applied directly to the OpenShift Enterprise installation experience as well.
+After an initial peer review, this PEP has been revised to clarify the standalone nature of this installer.
+Through the instrumentation of Workflows and Tasks, the first release of the installer will include support for the most popular install methods from the Origin survey.
+However, the installer is designed to be extensible enough to support other scenarios.

 ## Specification
 In broad terms, the design proposal for this installation tool is as follows:

-* The Origin VM will continue to function as an all-in-one PaaS
-* Additionally, the VM will have a text-based wizard that will assist a user with the following deployment options:
+* The installer will consist of a text-based wizard that guides a user to:
+	1. Define their OpenShift configuration
+	2. Select an installation Workflow
+	3. Execute the workflow
+* The initial Workflows provided with the installer will include:
-    * "In Place" Role assignment - the VM can take on a specific role in an Origin deployment (broker, node or messaging server)
+    * "In Place" Role assignment - Specific to the Origin VM, the VM takes on one Role in a multi-VM Origin deployment (Broker, Node or Message Queue Server)
-    * Puppet deployment - the VM can connect to a bare Fedora/RHEL/CentOS instance via SSH and configure it for an Origin role
+    * Target system Role assignment - the installer can connect to a yum- and RPM-friendly host and configure it for Role.
     * Puppet script templates - Users can also copy the puppet scripts from the VM to modify and run on their own.

-<h3 id="text-based-wizard">The Text-Based Wizard</h3>
+The Roles referenced here are defined in [Simplified Deployment Roles](#simplified-deployment-roles).

+<a id="text-based-installer"></a>
+### The Text-Based Installer

 The Origin VM completes its boot-up procedure by invoking [oo-login#login()](https://github.com/openshift/puppet-openshift_origin/blob/master/templates/custom_shell/oo-login).
 This is the method that presents the user with some summary information about the running system:

-    OpenShift Origin
+    OpenShift Installer
     ----------------

     OpenShift console: https://broker.openshift.local/console